kili-d/kili-d/README.md

 - 👋 Hi, I’m @kili-d
 - 👀 I’m interested in tech, content, marketing & creativity.
 - 🌱 I’m currently learning about NFTs & web3.
-- 💞️ I’m looking to collaborate on content.
-- 📫 How to reach me: https://www.linkedin.com/in/kiliandrewel/
+- 📫 How to reach me: https://twitter.com/kiliand

 <!---
 kili-d/kili-d is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.